sadique21hs/sadique21hs/README.md

 - 🌐 Building a strong foundation for a future in technology

 #### 🛠️ Tech Stack:
-- 🖥️ Proficient in  HTML / CSS / c / c++ / java
+- 🖥️ Proficient in  HTML / CSS / C / C++ / JAVA
 - 🎨 Adept at Graphic Design

 #### 🤝 Let's Connect: